Although vitamin A is one of the most versatile essential vitamins for our body, it is usually in the shadow of vitamin C or D.

 Researchers, therefore, conclude that this effect on collagen production could improve wound healing in the context of clinical treatments (Wicke et al. 200039).

-Accordingly, a study on older men demonstrated that retinoids administered in the form of cream could dramatically improve wound healing.
+Accordingly, a study on older men demonstrated that retinoids administered in cream could dramatically improve wound healing.

 7. Respiratory Infections

-Scientists first discovered Vitamin A as the anti-infection vitamin for a good reason (Green et al. 192840).
+Scientists first discovered Vitamin A as an anti-infection vitamin for a good reason (Green et al. 192840).